premsathisha/text-shot/README.md

 2. It runs on-device Vision OCR and reconstructs the layout with line grouping.
 3. It places the result on your clipboard without uploading screenshot content to an external OCR service.

-## FAQ

-### Why does Text Shot need Screen Recording permission?

-Text Shot needs Screen Recording permission so it can capture the selected region on your Mac.

-### Does Text Shot upload screenshots anywhere?

-No. OCR runs on the Mac itself, and screenshot content is not uploaded for recognition.

 ## Privacy

 Text Shot is designed to stay local.